 Along the drive, you’ll see hundreds of ancient glaciers, cascading waterfalls, dramatic rock formations, and crystal clear emerald lakes.
 All are surrounded by sweeping valleys of thick pine and rich forests.

 Peyto Lake is a glacier-fed lake in Banff National Park.
 The lake is easily accessible from the Icefields Parkway.
 A short hike up the trail will bring you to this breathtaking view of Peyto Lake.

 Recommended Read: Learn more about the area in this article: “Banff, Canada: History, Culture, and Travel ” by Neelamber Patel from yoair.com

 Perhaps one of the most crowded lakes in Banff National Park- Lake Louise is known for its turquoise, glacier-fed lake ringed by high peaks.
 Hiking trails wind up to the Lake Agnes Tea House giving hikers a bird’s-eye view of the lake.
 You can rent canoes in summer, or skate on a frozen glacier lake skating rink.
 The lake has a ski resort with a gondola, making this a popular winter destination as well.

 This iconic jaw-dropping shade of turquoise is sure to leave a lasting impression.
-The waters are the most amazing color, and set in the Valley of Ten Peaks in Banff National Park, Alberta.
-The lake is great for kayaking, hiking or picnicking as it is surrounded by mountains, waterfalls, and rock piles.
+The waters are the most amazing color and are set in the Valley of Ten Peaks in Banff National Park, Alberta.
+The lake is great for kayaking, hiking, or picnicking as it is surrounded by mountains, waterfalls, and rock piles.

 Yoho National Park – British Columbia